 I learned that exposure to violence really puts children at a disadvantage in terms of their ability to be as happy and healthy as they can be as adults.
 It became clear to me that if we could intervene in early childhood, we could set people up for better health throughout their lives.

-Taylor says that her career path came into focus in the 1990s, when she was working with surivivors of sexual assault and domestic violence at a crisis hotline in California and a community health center in Massachusetts.
-She was a student at Boston University at the time, studying for her master’s degree in social work.
+Taylor says that her career path came into focus in the 1990s, when she was working with survivors of sexual assault and domestic violence at a crisis hotline in California and a community health center in Massachusetts.

-“I learned that exposure to violence really puts children at a disadvantage in terms of their ability to be as happy and healthy as they can as adults,” she recalls.
+“I learned that exposure to violence really puts children at a disadvantage in terms of their ability to be as happy and healthy as they can as adults,” recalls Taylor, who was a student at Boston University at the time.
 “It became clear to me that if we could intervene in early childhood, we could set people up for better health throughout their lives.”

 Over the past three decades, Taylor has focused on conducting research aimed at preventing violence and promoting the health of children.
-She’s authored more than four dozen publications, including peer-reviewed articles that have appeared in the journal Pediatrics, Child Abuse and Neglect, and the American Journal of Public Health.
-And her research findings have made headlines in several prestigious media outlets, namely The Washington Post, Reuters, and Time magazine.
+She’s authored more than four dozen publications, including peer-reviewed articles that have appeared in Pediatrics, Child Abuse and Neglect, and the American Journal of Public Health.
+Her research findings have made headlines in several prestigious media outlets, namely The Washington Post, Reuters, and Time magazine.

 One of her studies, published in the journal Pediatrics in 2010, revealed that children who were spanked often at age 3 were twice as likely to get into fights, destroy things, and be mean to others by age 5.
 “Children need guidance and discipline,” she told Reuters.
 “However, parents should focus on positive, non-physical forms of discipline and avoid the use of spanking.”